thiswillbeyourgithub/Clozolkor/README.md

 * optional : convert all your past cloze into this template : it works the same, just better
 * check out the settings inside the front and back template, it is very likely that your shortcuts won't match my keyboard
 * that's it, if you have **any** issue, open an issue, i'll gladly fix it for everyone else
+* If you make a modification to this code, please tell me so that I can (maybe) implement it for everyone else!
+Thank you!